Wishing on The Hellmouth

 She stared out at the city.
-A soft sigh escaped her lips, ruffling the sheer curtains that blocked out the harsh sunlight while allowing the cooler air to seep into the room.
-Jerusalem lay before her, the Kingdom of Heaven as some men called it.
+A soft sigh escaped her lips, ruffling the sheer curtains blocking out the harsh sunlight while allowing the cooler air to seep into the room.
+Jerusalem lay before her, the Kingdom of Heaven as some called it.

 Her brother was a good man and a good king.
-If it weren't for the leprosy that ravaged his body, he would not have to suffer the likes of Reynald and his Templars.
+If it weren't for the leprosy ravaging his body, he would not suffer the likes of Reynald and his Templars.

-She rivaled her brother in her fervor for maintaining the peace, and went out of her way to ensure that it remained intact, regardless of what her brother-in-law and his lackeys wanted.
-She promised herself that she would keep her family and Jerusalem safe from those who intended them harm.
-Although being a woman, and the dangerous nature of the work, it forced her to use stealth and intelligence where others used force and hard, cold steel.
+She rivaled her brother in her fervor for maintaining the peace, and went out of her way to ensure it remained intact, regardless of what her brother-in-law and his lackeys wanted.
+She promised she would keep her family and Jerusalem safe from those who intended them harm.
+The dangerous nature of the work forced her to use stealth and intelligence where others used force and hard, cold steel.

 "It is time, your highness," the servant announced, bowing respectfully.

 "Godfrey's son has arrived then?
-Help me with my cloak and helm; we don't want to keep my 'master' waiting."
+Help me with my cloak and helm; we don't want to keep my master

 She shared a conspiratorial smile with her servant as they completed her ensemble.
 Excitement raced through her as it always did when she prepared for these meetings.
 Few people knew about the role she played, and she planned to keep it that way.
 People rarely looked deeper into a matter when they could take things at face value, especially where the lower classes were concerned.